 Both sides of the Bally disc were rated "good" on September 29.
 Other reviews that week went to Big Maybelle's "Mean To Me," the Cadets' "I Got Loaded," the Heartbeats' "A Thousand Miles Away," the Emeralds' "I Cry," and the Marigolds' "It's You, Darling, It's You."
 Also that month, the Turks appeared at the Shrine Auditorium as part of an Earl McDaniel show (he was a DJ on KPOP).
 Others on the bill were the Coasters, the Six Teens, Sonny Knight, Gene Vincent, the Dots, the Gassers, Ernie Freeman, and Alis Lesley (a flash-in-the-pan billed as "The Female Presley"; as I remember it, she always appeared barefoot, probably for some good [read: "invented by a press agent"] reason).

-After this, the Turks were quiet for almost two years, finally surfacing again on Robert "Bumps" Blackwell's Keen label.
-In April 1958, they released "Father Time" (misspelled "Fathertime" on the label) and "Okay."
-By this time, they'd lost Delmer Wilburn and Carl Green.
-The personnel on Keen was Gaynel Hodge, Alex Hodge, Tommy "Buster" Williams (a first tenor), and his pal Jesse Belvin (singing bass).
-Actually, Jesse and the Hodge brothers were pals too, having grown up only a few houses apart.
-[Only a month before, Buster and Jesse had been part of the "Shields" on "You Cheated" (backing up lead Frankie Ervin, along with Johnny "Guitar" Watson and "Handsome" Mel Williams); on that one, Jesse was top tenor!]
+After this, the Turks were quiet for over a year.
+During this time, they lost Delmer Wilburn and Carl Green, who were replaced by Jesse Belvin (singing bass) and first tenor Tommy "Buster" Williams.
+Jesse and the Hodge brothers were pals, having grown up only a few houses apart.
+This is the group that hooked up with Robert "Bumps" Blackwell's Keen label in late 1957.
+[Note that in May 1958 Buster and Jesse would take time out from the Turks to be part of the Shields on "You Cheated" (backing up lead Frankie Ervin, along with Johnny "Guitar" Watson and "Handsome" Mel Williams); on that one, Jesse was top tenor!]

 At this point, the Turks joined Eugene Church, as the "Fellows," on "Pretty Girls Everywhere," released in August 1958 on Class.
 Church, a Jesse Belvin sound-alike, had dueted with him in the Cliques ("The Girl In My Dreams"), back in 1956.
 It's unclear whether Jesse Belvin was ever a part of the Fellows, but if there was a session, Jesse was usually there.